Classification of tight contact structures on small Seifert fibered L-spaces: Convex surface theory, overtwistedness, and isotopies

-\proof[Proof (following \cite{GLS})] For (L1), uniqueness of a tight structure with given properties is stated in \cite[Section 3]{G}, and as such it can be described as a complement of a vertical Legendrian curve of twisting $-q$ in a non-rotative thickened torus.
-The whole $(\Sigma\times S^1,\xi)$ is then identified with its complement in $C_3$.
-Now, that the signs are opposite, can be read from the relative Euler class evaluation on vertical annuli $A_i\subset C_i$, having boundaries in vertical Legendrian divides on $\infty$-side and in Legendrian rulings on the other boundary.
+\proof[Proof (following \cite{GLS})] For \ref{L1}, uniqueness of a tight structure with given properties is stated in \cite[Proposition 3.3]{G}.
+The fact that the signs in the decomposition of collars are opposite, can be read from the relative Euler class evaluation on vertical annuli $A_i\subset C_i$, which have boundaries in vertical Legendrian divides on $\infty$-side and in Legendrian rulings on the other boundary.
 If we complete these annuli with annuli through the pair of pants up to $T_3$ for $A_1, A_2$, and up to $T_1, T_2$ for $A_3$, we get two pairs of homologically equivalent, but oppositely oriented, annuli.
-As the Euler class evaluation on all the extensions is zero (first having boundary in Legendrian divides, second living inside $-q$-maximal twisting), the evaluation on $A_1$ and $A_2$ is opposite to that of $A_3$, and therefore oppositely same-signed.
+As the Euler class evaluation on all the extended parts is zero (first having boundary in Legendrian divides, second living inside $-q$-maximal twisting), the evaluation on $A_1$ and $A_2$ is opposite to that of $A_3$.
+Therefore, the collars $C_1, C_2$ decompose into basic slices all of the same sign, opposite to the signs in $C_3$.

-For (L2), we take the unique $\Sigma''\times S^1$ and attach to it a thickened torus with slopes $\frac{p_1}{q},\ \infty$, and oppositely-signed slices.
-Then according to (L1) the signs on collars in decomposition $\Sigma'\times S^1\cup C_1\cup C_2$ are again opposite.
-And we have built up a contact structure, isotopic to original in all three pieces ($\Sigma'\times S^1$ has same dividing set on the pair of pants, while $C_1$ and $C_2$ have the same Euler evaluations). \endproof
+For \ref{L2}, we take the unique tight $\Sigma''\times S^1$ (as described in \ref{L1}) and attach to it a thickened torus with slopes $\frac{p_1+p_2-1}{q},\ \infty$, and slices signed oppositely to the ones in $C_1$.
+Then according to \ref{L1} the signs on collars in decomposition $\Sigma'\times S^1\cup C_1\cup C_2$ are again opposite.
+And we have built up a contact structure, isotopic to original in all three pieces ($\Sigma'\times S^1$ has same dividing set on the pair of pants, while $C_1$ and $C_2$ have the same Euler class evaluations). \endproof

-By that, edge-rounding the $\partial(\nu(V_1\cup V_2\cup A))$ we find a torus $T$ parallel to $T_3$ with slope $\frac{-p_1-p_2+1}{q}$.
-Whenever this slope is not smaller than the critical slope of the singular fiber (i.e. the slope of meridian of the glued-up torus in the background basis), there exists a torus with critical slope in between, which proves overtwistedness (see also \cite[Section 2]{LS.II}).
-Otherwise, some particular slopes can be recognized to form a basic slice or a continued fraction block together with some of the slices in the original decomposition of the torus, which allows us, combining shuffling with above uniqueness and opposite-sign restriction to describe isotopies (as in \cite[Section 2]{GLS}).

-\subsubsection{Slicing and continued fractions}
+\subsection{Slicing and continued fractions}